jmhammond/mathsquirrel.com/content/322/calculator/index.md

 0.30000000000000004
 ```

 So that we don’t have to worry about representation in this assignment (that’s not the point), if you print to stdout the number 0.30000000000000004, my checker will be smart enough to know that your calculation should be 0.3.
-I will compute $abs(your answer - mine) < 0.001$.
+I will compute `abs(your answer - mine) < 0.001`.

 ## Submitting